SergeBakharev/iRacingStandalone/README.md

 A modified version of Firefox Portable for playing iRacing.

-I wanted a small client, that I could use instead of very memory hungry normal browser.
-Since this is a dedicated client it also provides something to associate with Steam,
+I wanted a small client, that I could use instead of my very memory hungry normal browser.
+Since this is a dedicated client it also provides something to associate with Steam.

 Here are the following modifications made:
 - Branding/Icons of Firefox have been changed to look like the iRacing logo